Stella Eden – Domestic Violence Survivor - Now Author Of, 'The Right To Be Me'

 Know this - there are nearly 20,000 calls made daily due to domestic violence.
 Twenty people per second are being physically assaulted by their significant other and after calculations of the unhidden facts we see almost 10 million people a day are abused and exposed to domestic violence without any help.
 Nothing about those numbers is okay.
 So today we break the silence.
 Today we join Stella and start moving towards change.

-R.K.
-Mama Wins "Tell me about that defining moment you chose to break free from your abuser (s) what ignited the courage to break away?"
+Can you tell us about the moment you chose to break free from your abuser (s) what ignited the courage to break away?